-As of 4-1-15, Farm is closed at the Gosling Road location.
-There will be NO U-PICK at the Gosling Road farm anymore.
+Posted 2/24/16: As of 4-1-15, the farm was closed at the Gosling Road (Spring, TX) location.
 Thanks for your support all these years.
-We plan to re-open the farm in 2016 in far northwest Harris County, with lots more varieties of fruits to pick as plants mature.
+We have moved the farm to far northwest Harris County, and hope to re-open in 2017 with lots more varieties of fruits as plants mature.

 How to select a great blackberry: First and foremost, red berries are sour and will stay sour–they will not ripen after picking.
 In blackberries, more important than the size of the berry is the size of the individual “drupes,”–the little round balls that make up the blackberry.
 The larger they are, the greater the pulp-to-seed ratio, so the juicier the berry.
 Also, if you feel the need to tug on the berry at all, just leave it–if you attempt to break the berry stem over at an approximate 90 degree angle (right angle, L-shape) , a fully ripe one will fall into your hand.
 When that happens you know you just found a perfect one!
 Oh, one more thing–if you wear sunglasses while picking, you just might end up with a whole bucket of red blackberries.
 Just peek out from under them in the beginning to discover what color berry you need to pick so you get the ones you want.